 He is fully versed and proficient in Article 9 of the Uniform Commercial Code, and has conducted numerous secured-party sales, strict foreclosures, power of sale foreclosures, and judicial foreclosures.

 Prior to forming Creswell Law, Randy was a director with a well-respected Portland law firm where he was the Chair of the firm’s Bankruptcy/Creditor and Debtor Rights Practice Group.
 Before joining the firm, he served as a federal law clerk for The Honorable Gene Carter and The Honorable David M. Cohen of the United States District Court for the District of Maine.
 Before that federal clerkship, he was a law clerk for the Judges of the Connecticut Superior Court.

 Randy received his J.D. from Quinnipiac College School of Law where he was a member of the Quinnipiac Law Review, and he is admitted to practice in multiple jurisdictions and federal courts, including the District of Maine, the District of New Hampshire, and the First Circuit Court of Appeals.

-Randy is currently the Chair of the Local Rules Committee for the United States Bankruptcy Court for the District of Maine, and he has served in that Committee for nearly a decade.
+Randy is the past Chair of the Local Rules Committee for the United States Bankruptcy Court for the District of Maine, and served on that Committee for nearly a decade.

-He is also the President of the Board of Trustees for the Portland Public Library, having served on the Board of that wonderful and critically important organization since 2009.
+He is the past President of the Board of Trustees for the Portland Public Library, having served on the Board of that wonderful and critically important organization from 2009-2019.

 Randy has also served as the Planning Chair of the Turnaround Management Association, Northeast Division, and he is a past member of the Town of Falmouth Planning Board.
 He is currently a member of the Cumberland Bar Association, and he served as that organization’s President in 2007.